-While each of these types of sound absorbers works in their own unique way, they all serve the same purpose – to reduce the amount of noise within a space.
+While each of these types of sound absorbers works uniquely, they all serve the same purpose – to reduce the amount of noise within a space.

 1- Porous Absorbers

-Porous absorbers are made up of small pores or holes that help to trap air and sound waves.
+Porous absorbers are made up of tiny pores or holes that help to trap air and sound waves.

-One of the most popular materials used for porous absorbers is fiberglass, as it is lightweight and easy to work with.
+One of the most popular materials used for porous absorbers is fiberglass, which is lightweight and easy to work with.